-Choice Home Warranty excludes pre-existing conditions from its coverage.
-If you feel like your equipment is old enough to begin experiencing issues, it’s important to purchase coverage before problems occur.
+Choice Home Warranty excludes preexisting conditions from its coverage.
+If you think your home systems are old enough to begin experiencing issues, it’s important to purchase coverage before problems occur.

-- Cosmetic items like knobs, rollers, handles, and doors
+- Cosmetic items, such as knobs, rollers, handles, and doors

 - Air conditioning maintenance and associated registers or grills